-Any economics courses taken outside of the Economics Departments at Columbia or Barnard that you would like to apply towards the completion of your economics degree must be approved by the Department of Economics in addition to approval by your school.
+Any courses taken outside of the Economics Departments at Columbia or Barnard that you would like to apply towards the completion of your economics degree must be approved by the Department of Economics in addition to approval by your school.

-• The Transfer Credit Information page on the website has details on which courses may be eligible for transfer credit, as well as information on how to apply for transfer credit.
+See Transfer Credit Information | Columbia | Economics for details on which courses may be eligible for transfer credit, as well as, information on how to apply for transfer credit.
 Please read the information carefully before submitting your materials for review.

-- Transfer credits for Calculus-I and Stat 1201 must also be approved by the Economics Department. - Transfer credit for math or statistics courses other than Calculus-I and Stat 1201 must be reviewed by the Math or Statistics department.
-Students who have received transfer credit approval from the math or statistics department must forward the approval(s) to the Economics department. - If you are planning on studying abroad or during the summer at a school other than Columbia, you should speak with Sunil Gulati before taking any courses at another institution that you wish to use for major credit. - If you took courses at another institution prior to coming Columbia that you hope to use for major credit, then you must speak with your school adviser to start the process of applying for transfer credit approval for the major.
+- All economics courses taken elsewhere must be reviewed by the Economics Department. - Transfer credits for Calculus-I and Stat 1201 must also be approved by the Economics Department. - Transfer credit for math or statistics courses other than Calculus-I and Stat 1201 must be reviewed by the Math or Statistics department.
+Students who have received transfer credit approval from the math or statistics department must forward the approval(s) to the Economics department.

+If you are planning on studying abroad or during the summer at a school other than Columbia, you should speak with Sunil Gulati before taking any courses at another institution that you wish to use for major credit.

+If you took courses at another institution prior to coming Columbia that you hope to use for major credit, then you must speak with your school adviser to start the process of applying for transfer credit approval for the major.

-Undergraduate TA positions
+Undergraduate TA and RA positions

-The department employs a number of undergraduates as Teaching Assistants in economics courses to work alongside our graduate TAs.
-The TA positions pay \$1800 per semester, and generally require that the TA hold a recitation section and an office hour each week, and participate in the grading of homework assignments.
-In August, the Department will send out an email soliciting applications for these TA positions.
+The department employs a number of undergraduates as Teaching Assistants to work alongside our graduate TAs.
+TAs generally hold a recitation section and an office hour each week, and participate in the grading of homework assignments.
+The Departments posts the available TA positions on the WIKI page 2 - 3 weeks prior to the start of the semester.